Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 160 trips per day across all routes, equating to approximately 80 weekly trips per individual stop.
+The accessibility of transport in the area is considered excellent, with residents on average being located just 193 metres from their nearest stop.
+The service frequency averages at 160 trips per day across all routes, which translates to approximately 80 weekly trips per individual stop.

 Frequently Asked Questions - Transport